An Ultimate Guide to All Beaches in Malta

 South of Malta has very few sandy beaches and Pretty Bay located in Birzebbuga is one of them.

-I was not sure if I wanted to place this beach on this list at first yet I can see the appeal for those with smaller children looking for a large sandy beach with entertainment and nearby facilities.
+I was not sure if I want to place this beach on this list at first, yet I can see the appeal for those with smaller children of accessibility needs looking for a large sandy beach with entertainment and nearby facilities.
+I would say it is not a ‘destination beach’ in Malta but if you are in the area, by all means, you should stop by for a swim.

 An Ultimate Guide to all beaches in Malta